-When I travel, I always try to find some great little known gems.
-Museums are always a favorite of mine and below are a few of the really good ones from off-the-beaten path.
+When I travel, I always try to find some great little-known gems.
+Museums are always a favorite of mine and below are a few of the really good ones from off-the-beaten-path.
 If you have a favorite museum that you never see splashed all over the internet, please share it in the comments.

-But the real reason why this is a gem is the unique basement where you can sit in the middle of the room surrounded and consumed by eight of Monet’s large scaled murals of Water Lilies.
-Sitting there, you feel like you could live within his brush strokes.
+But the real reason why this is a gem is the unique basement where you can sit in the middle of the room surrounded and consumed by eight of Monet’s large-scaled murals of Water Lilies.
+Sitting there, you feel like you could live within his brushstrokes.

 Housed in an old shoe factory, this museum is rather unique.
 It’s like Salvador Dali, someone with a “hoarding” problem and building contractor all got together and decided to build the oddest place in the world.
-There is a life-sized whale you can walk through, hidden tunnels and slides all over the place that connect one floor to another, an aquarium that has a tube that allow you to crawl through a shark tank, the world’s largest pencil, and a 10 story spiral slide taking you from the roof down the basement.
+There is a life-sized whale you can walk through, hidden tunnels and slides all over the place that connect one floor to another, an aquarium that has a tube that allows you to crawl through a shark tank, the world’s largest pencil, and a 10 story spiral slide taking you from the roof down the basement.
 I wish my school had gone on a field trip here!

 Housed in the former Communist Secret Police building, this museum is both shocking and fascinating.
 A massive tank in the foyer sets an intimidating tone and creates a bodily chill that will stay with you as you learn about how first the Nazis and then later the Communist Secret Police kept tabs on the Hungarian population and so much more.
-It all heads downhill from there, or I should say downstairs and the only way to get downstairs is a suspense filled elevator ride that opens up into holding cells and interrogation rooms of those who were detained, brutally tortured and killed.
+It all heads downhill from there, or I should say downstairs and the only way to get downstairs is a suspense-filled elevator ride that opens up into holding cells and interrogation rooms of those who were detained, brutally tortured, and killed.
 It feels VERY good when you leave the museum and return to modern-day Budapest!